Skip to main content

 Minimum Annual Leave

-• Employees are entitled to 20-24 days of annual leave depending on their work schedule.
+• Employees are entitled to statutory annual leave depending on working days per week.

 Sick Leave

-• Sickness allowances are provided through social insurance authorities.
+• Sickness benefits are administered through social insurance.

 Payment Frequency